Itsmewho/auction/readme.md

 #

 - Don't resort to learning: GUI's
-  - GUI's are not part off the end 'goal', as it seems for now!
+  - GUI's are not part off the 'goal', as it seems for now!
   - Keep the terminal interface.

 #